okyeron/OMX-27/Build.md

 <img src="buildpix/teensy_jig_5.jpg" alt="LEDs" width="720" height="416" />

+DON'T SOLDER A HEADER TO THE VUSB PIN - it's not used.
+This is the 1x1 pin/hole right next to the USB jack on the Teensy (on the inside row).

 Solder the pins to the Teensy first.

 Then remove the jig and carefully remove the black plastic from the headers. __Hold onto the black spacers for the next step.__